Research

 Although less is known about the molecular (patho)mechanisms of the threonine protease Taspase1, the ZMB’s outstanding expertise in protease research represents an ideal platform to study its unresolved impact on ‘Cell fate decisions in development and disease’.
 Employing cutting-edge live cell microscopy (in cooperation with our high-end microscopes implemented at the Imaging Center Campus Essen) and biosensor systems, we not only uncovered novel mechanisms regulating Taspase1’s structure activity relationships (SAR), but also identified previously unknown targets with cellular functions in e.g., transcriptional regulation and cell differentiation and migration.
 Hence, Taspase1 also represents an important molecular switch determining cell fate and in addition serves as a valuable model in protease research to unravel novel fine-tuning mechanisms with translational relevance.

-In the collaborative framework of the DFG CRC/SFB1093 Supramolecular Chemistry on Proteins, we are currently pursuing the concept of supramolecular inhibition of pivotal Taspase1 protein interactions.
+Currently, we are pursuing the concept of supramolecular inhibition of pivotal Taspase1 protein interactions.
 Here, we particularly focus on its Importin-mediated nuclear transport, but also on the interplay of prerequisites for autocatalytic activation of the protease and proteolytic activity in general.
 Is it possible to interfere with Importin-related nucleolar association and at which steps of the protease activation process?
 And finally, how is substrate specificity for only one or a certain subset of Taspase1 target(s) achieved and at which developmental stages?
+Therefore, we are engaging in developing novel nanobodies targeting Taspase1 to allow specific modulation as well as timely induction of targeted protein degradation (TPD).

 Recently, we succeeded in the development of supramolecular binders blocking the pivotal interaction of Taspase1's nuclear import signal (NLS) with the import receptor Importin α ( see below).